karunvarma/awesome-system-design/README.md

 # awesome-system-design
-its a aggregate over for the system design resource over youtube
+its a aggregate over for the system design Tech talks/articels resources

 **Messaging** (slack/discord/whatsapp/telegram/teams)